Who Did John Proctor Have An Affair With

 The Broader Context: Thematic Significance of the Affair

 Proctor's affair with Abigail is not simply a personal tragedy; it is intricately woven into the broader thematic concerns of The Crucible.
-The affair serves as a microcosm of the larger societal issues at play, mirroring the moral decay and hypocrisy of the Salem community.
+Consider this: the affair serves as a microcosm of the larger societal issues at play, mirroring the moral decay and hypocrisy of the Salem community.
 Abigail’s manipulation, fueled by her unrequited love and desire for power, mirrors the manipulation and false accusations that drive the witch hunts.
 Proctor's initial weakness and subsequent acts of courage illuminate the tension between personal morality and societal pressures.

 Frequently Asked Questions (FAQ)